Conditional existence of maximizers for the Tomas-Stein inequality for the sphere: Introduction

 Our analysis follows the general profile decomposition framework in \cite{Christ-Shao:extremal-for-sphere-restriction-I-existence, Bahouri-Gerard:1999:profile-wave, Begout-Vargas:2007:profile-schrod-higher-d, Shao:2009, Shao:2009profilesAiry}.
 One earlier example is that the author proved the existence of extermizers for the one-dimensional Tomas-Stein inequality \cite{Shao:2016TS}; which has precursors in \cite{Christ-Shao:extremal-for-sphere-restriction-I-existence} and \cite{Christ-Shao:extremal-for-sphere-restriction-II-characterizations}.
 In the latter two works, Christ and the first author proved existence of extremals for the Tomas-Stein inequality for $S^2$, and obtained some exact characterizations of nonnegative extremals, complex extremals and complex extremising sequences.
 The general idea is the profile decomposition or the concentration-compactness approach \cite{lions1984a,lions1984b, lions1985a,lions1985b}.
 Roughly speaking, the profile decomposition starts with Bourgain's $X_p$-refinement of the Tomas-Stein inequality for the sphere and obtains a near-extremizer decomposition.
 Each piece will be a $L^2$-normalized cap on the sphere.
 The second decomposition of this cap to upgrade the weak convergence to strong convergence is to display the approximate scaling symmetry, which resembles the Schr\"odinger behavior.
-The key to prove the orthogonality of profiles is to use the Tao bilinear restriction estimates for elliptic surfaces, see Proposition \ref{le-bilinear-sphere}.
+The key to prove the orthogonality of profiles is to using the Tao bilinear restriction estimates for elliptic surfaces, see Proposition \ref{le-bilinear-sphere}.
 The novelty of our work is that we apply this estimate in the concentration-compactness theory of the maximizer problem for the Fourier restriction inequalities to establishing orthogonality of profiles.
-The analysis of the extremizer problem for the Tomas-Stein inequality for the two dimensional sphere in \cite{Christ-Shao:extremal-for-sphere-restriction-I-existence} has extended to other manifolds \cite{Quilodran:2015, Carneiro2019}, and other norms (nonendpoint or mixed-norms) in \cite{COeS15, COeSS19}.
+The analysis of the extremizer problem for the Tomas-Stein inequality for the two dimensional sphere in \cite{Christ-Shao:extremal-for-sphere-restriction-I-existence} has extended to other manifolds \cite{Quilodran:2015, Carneiro2019}, and other norms (nonendpoint or mixed-norms) in \cite{Carneiro2019, COeS15, COeSS19}.
+The authors use mostly the techniques from calculus of variations, functional analysis and probability theory, though our main tools are, the central idea of Fourier Analysis and the refined linear restriction estimate (Lemma \ref{le-refinement-of-Tomas-Stein}) in the spirit of Bourgain \cite{Bourgain:1998:refined-Strichartz-NLS}, and the bilinear Fourier restriction estimates (Theorem \ref{thm-1}, Lemma \ref{le-bilinear-sphere}, and Theorem \ref{prop-full-decomp}) in the spirit of Wolff and Tao, \cite{Tao:2003:paraboloid-restri}.
 See the references therein.
-The current work aims to address the same question in \cite{Christ-Shao:extremal-for-sphere-restriction-I-existence} in higher dimensions.
-Note again that Frank, Lieb and Sabin answered this question in \cite{Frank-Lieb-Sabin:2007:maxi-sphere-2d}, though our method of profile decompositions is different from theirs.